Why are you considering this merger?

 CHP and Estuary are strong independently, but we believe we’d be even stronger together.
 Our initial analysis has shown that coming together could bring increased financial capacity to help us do more than either organisation could do alone.

 We have very similar ambitions for the future, values, and culture.
 We also share a similar geographic footprint, with most of our homes in the same areas.
+We’re both strongly connected to our local communities and focused on customers.
+As a single, bigger organisation, this wouldn’t change, and we hope that coming together will help us do things better and faster.

 Who is Estuary, and how does CHP compare?

-Estuary has 4,700 homes.
+Estuary has 4,500 homes.
 These are mainly general needs, with some leasehold, market rent, and supported housing.
 They are focused on South Essex, with operations stretching into East London and Suffolk.
 Their head office is in Southend.

 There are several reasons why CHP and Estuary are a strong match for a merger:

-• Our corporate plans and ambitions for the future are remarkably similar — we both want to improve services, invest in homes, and grow responsibly.
+- Our corporate plans and ambitions for the future are remarkably similar — we both want to improve services, invest in homes, and grow responsibly.

-• We operate in a similar geographical area.
+- We operate in similar geographical areas.

-• We complement each other financially, bringing an increased financial resilience.
+- We complement each other financially, bringing an increased financial resilience.

-• We have a shared culture: both organisations prioritise customers, communities, and colleagues.
+- We have a shared culture: both organisations prioritise customers, communities, and colleagues.

 How will this merger impact CHP and Estuary customers?